 - 2015 – A huge line up including Flight Facilities, Caribou and Andy Bull

 - 2016 – More tickets sold than ever before, the main artists described the festival as either awesome or brutal!

-- 2017 – The Laneway Festival launched a new podcast, threw a Hottest 100 Backyard Party in Brisbane, and introduce the 1800LANEWAY hotline in every Australian city for reporting ‘disrespectful and unsafe behaviour’.
+- 2017 – The Laneway Festival launched a new podcast and threw a Hottest 100 Backyard Party in Brisbane.
+They also introduced the 1800LANEWAY hotline in every Australian city for reporting ‘disrespectful and unsafe behaviour’.

 If you love a good music festival then you really can’t miss out on this one.
 You’ll have a heap of fun!
 We have accommodation near to almost all the Laneway Festival locations so book your festival accommodation now!